dlepex/typeinst/README.md

 Constructor functions usually have names started with `New`, but this is not enforced.

-#### Reachability
+#### Type dependency relation

-Type B is directly reachable from type A if it occurs in:
+Type A directly _depends on_ type B if type B occurs in:
 - type A declaration
-- signatures of type A methods or constructor functions (bodies are not scanned)
+- signatures of type A methods or constructor functions

-Reachability is a transitive, non-symmetric relation.
+Type dependency is a transitive, non-symmetric relation.

 #### Generic package